dp-betalock/DJITelloDrone-YOLOv8/README.md

 7. Under the "System Variables" section, select the 'Path' variable and click the "Edit..." button.
 8. After the Edit Environment Variable window opens, click the "New" button and paste the path.
 9. Click 'OK'
-10. Restart your computer if needed and repeat the two steps for verifying the installation of the Build Tools (open cmd, type cl.exe...).
+10. Restart your computer and repeat the two steps for verifying the installation of the Build Tools (open cmd, type cl.exe...).

 ### Tello Drone Not Connecting // Tello Drone Auto Landing
-From my experience, I connected the drone through its WiFi network, but the Tello App didn't register the connection.
-The App can be a bit intermittent sometimes and work one day, and not work another day.
+From my experience, when I connect the drone through its WiFi network, the Tello App doesn't always register the connection.
+The app can be a bit intermittent sometimes and work one day, and not work another day.
 Try the following:
 - Hold down the power button on the drone for a few seconds until the LED turns off.
 Wait a few seconds until pressing and holding the power button once again to turn it back on.
 - Close out the Tello App completely.
 Then, go to the Settings app and find the Tello WiFi.
 Click the 'i' icon and click 'Forget This Network'.
 Unfortunately, I do not know about the process for forgetting/removing a WiFi network connection on other devices besides Apple devices.
 After that, reconnect the Tello.
 - Check for Tello App updates.
+- The Tello drone has a safety feature that auto-lands the drone after 15 or so seconds of no received input.
+Using the Tello App seems to prevent this problem, but it is good to know.

 ## Important & helpful sources I used for this project!
 [YOLOv8 Model on GitHub](https://github.com/ultralytics/ultralytics )